-An important facts about Kuwait is that there are no rivers or lakes anywhere in Kuwait.
-So no fresh water or drinking water!
+One of the most important facts about Kuwait is that there are no rivers or lakes anywhere in Kuwait.
+So no freshwater or drinking water!
 Kuwait has to either purchase water from other countries or resort to desalination.
 At present, all of the water comes from desalination plants.
 So the Kuwait facts is that there are now six desalination plants in Kuwait.

 - On 19 June, 1961, Kuwait got independence from Great Britain.

 - A vital Kuwait fact.
 The name “Kuwait” comes from Arabic word “Kut” which means “fort”.